Mariusz Duda: Biography

 At the age of 15, together with his school friends, he formed a band called Decay.
 That was also the first time he took on the role of a singing bassist.
 The band played metal music inspired by groups such as Metallica, Testament, and Flotsam and Jetsam.
 With Decay, he played his first-ever concert at a rock festival in Węgorzewo in 1991.
 In September 1992, he joined the neo-progressive band Xanadu, initially as a keyboardist.
 After a few months of being active in both bands, Duda left Decay and focused solely on Xanadu.
 After passing his final exams in 1994, he decided to take a gap year and concentrate on music.
 That same year, he performed with Xanadu at the Jarocin Festival.
 The band also released a cassette titled Najdalszy brzeg (The Farthest Shore), which, due to poor distribution, failed to reach a wider audience.
 In 1995, he began part-time law studies in Toruń.
 A year later, Xanadu recorded the album Wczorajsze ślady (Traces of Yesterday), but the material was never officially released.
 In 1996, the band Xanadu disbanded, and Duda became a cultural animator in Węgorzewo.
 He organized concerts, directed theatrical performances, and composed music for them.
 In 1997, he dropped out of university and returned to making music in various formations.
 He also worked as a sound technician, among other jobs, but seeing no prospects for a music career in his hometown, in 2000 he decided to move to Warsaw.

 He worked at a car rental company, attended an advertising school, and after work played in a metal band called Hexen with his coworkers.
-The group had no plans for a professional career, but by sharing the same rehearsal space, in November 2001 he met Piotr Kozieradzki, Jacek Melnicki, and Piotr Grudziński, which led to him joining their lineup — and that lineup evolved into the band Riverside.)
+The group had no plans for a professional career, but by sharing the same rehearsal space, in November 2001 he met Piotr Kozieradzki, Jacek Melnicki, and Piotr Grudziński, which led to him joining their lineup—and that lineup evolved into the band Riverside.)

-Musical Projects
+Musical projects

 Riverside

-Mariusz Duda is the vocalist, bassist, guitarist, main composer, and lyricist of the band.
-Riverside has performed at numerous international festivals such as Arrow Rock and Bospop in the Netherlands, Masstival in Turkey, Baja Prog in Mexico, Masters of Rock in the Czech Republic, Monsters of Rock in Spain, and Nearfest and ProgPower in the USA.
+Mariusz Duda was the vocalist, bassist, guitarist, main composer, and lyricist of the band.
+Riverside performed at numerous international festivals such as Arrow Rock and Bospop in the Netherlands, Masstival in Turkey, Baja Prog in Mexico, Masters of Rock in the Czech Republic, Monsters of Rock in Spain, and Nearfest and ProgPower in the USA.
 The Anno Domini High Definition Tour of 2009/2010 attracted nearly 20,000 fans worldwide.
+In April 2026, Duda announced he was quitting Riverside, citing a deteriorating relationship within the band.

 Lunatic Soul

-Mariusz Duda’s solo project, which was launched in 2008, emerged “from the need to explore other musical territories.”
+Mariusz Duda's solo project, which was launched in 2008, emerged "from the need to explore other musical territories."
 Under the name Lunatic Soul, seven albums have been released so far.
 As the project developed, the Lunatic Soul releases began to form a cycle that the artist himself called The Circle of Life and Death.
 The entire cycle is intended to consist of eight albums.